ConlanMcNamee/yummly_example/README.md

 Create app/rxjs-operators.ts
 Create app/yummly-get.service.ts
 ```
-The Windows command is fairly straight forward, we create the appropriate files.
+The Windows command is fairly straight forward, it creates the appropriate files.
 ##Writing and updating files
 1. Open app/rxjs-operators.ts and paste this code inside of it.
 ```